The Exploding Appendix Avant-garde Art and Research Group – August ProgrammeAugust 6, 2018

 It rivulets across the skin of the earth, embedding itself in its surface as if intent upon an assault.
 Every droplet calls out as if embarking on a crusade and is joined by a cascading army.
 It’s mission?
 Its mission is its mission.
 It flows because it must flow and it marches because it must march.
 As the stream gains momentum it bends the soil to its purpose, and in turn the soil becomes its conduit for advancing towards the next stage.
 Gravity is its master as it flows and fashions beds of earth to aid its frantic, but directed, surge.
 The chaos of its descent is channelled by a route warn by time.
 Yet it isn’t static, nor is it fixed.
 Its banks may overflow.
 Its course may change.
 In its essence it is a quest and it confronts the world directed, yet with a refusal to be fixed.

-In this seventh part of our interview with The Underground Film Studio, Bradley Tuck discusses The Quest for the Cine-Rebis with Daniel Fawcett and Clara Pais.
+In this seventh part of our interview, Bradley Tuck discusses The Quest for the Cine-Rebis with Daniel & Clara.
 Along the way they discuss artist manifestoes, video essays, film and film history, the Arthurian quest, the Rebis figure in alchemy, artistic creativity, the removal of shoes, the politics of film funding, the future, spirituality, Heraclitanism and gender.

 The Quest for the Cine-Rebis can be read and viewed here, and the DVD and printed issue can be purchased here.

 Artists Daniel & Clara have been collaborating since 2010 on moving image work, performance and photography.
 Since meeting they have worked exclusively together seeing themselves as two halves of a single artist.
 Alongside their work as artists they also publish their own magazine Film Panic.
 Throughout 2018 they will be collaborating extensively with Exploding Appendix as resident artists and, alongside this interview, will be collaborating on events, screenings and film projects.